stormchaserroleplaying/stormchaserRPG/Talents/Barbarian/RagePowers/index.md

 ---

 # Rage Powers
 Any character with the [Rage](https://stormchaserroleplaying.com/stormchaserRPG/Talents/Barbarian/#rage) talent can spend character points on a rage power if they meet its prerequisites.
+Some Rage Powers create supernatural effects which extend beyond strength and skill at arms.
+For these Powers, it will call for a Rage Attack roll.
+A character with the [Rage](https://stormchaserroleplaying.com/stormchaserRPG/Talents/Barbarian/#rage) talent is considered Trained, and the CON modifier is added to the dice rolled rather than STR or DEX.
+Proficiency for Rage Attacks can be increased to Expert and Master using the same progression costs and requirements for [Weapon Proficiency](https://stormchaserroleplaying.com/stormchaserRPG/Talents/Weapon/Proficiency/).

 Totem rage powers grant powers related to a theme.
 A barbarian cannot select from more than one group of totem rage powers.
 For example, a barbarian who selects a beast totem rage power cannot later choose to gain any of the dragon totem rage powers (any rage power with "dragon totem" in its title).